Nearly 400* parents shared anonymously how the pandemic is affecting their lives. This is the first in a series of updates with results.

 “External self-care (hair, nails, gym), using cleaning people, having time for myself, having time away with my husband.”

 Some Have Found A Silver Lining

 One in ten Moms (13%) are taking better care of themselves than before.
-Several cite independent kids, a slower pace, lack of commuting and more sleep.
+Several who fall into this group cite that independent kids, a slower pace or lack of commuting have increased their discretionary time.

 “…I love being prevented (by social distancing) from doing MORE than I can, which I’d otherwise push myself to do.
 I love that I can try out different fitness classes from the comfort of my own home. …I love that in this stage of my life, my kid doesn’t really want anything from me, so I don’t feel pulled to be with him like parents of small children.
 I love that he wants to bake a cake with me today because he is so bored.
 I have perspective that if this happened 10 years ago, I’d be very, very unhappy and exhausted.
 I hiked in MA for possibly the first time ever, and it was very enjoyable.
 Usually I only hike when I’m on vacation.”

 Countless studies tout the benefits and links between our mental and physical health.
 Women are also at greater risk for anxiety and depression than men.
 We’re at the early stage of a historic moment with unpredictable outcomes.
 The fragility and importance of our health has only risen.
 In this pause, we can begin to find healthier choices that work in lockdown, including how we exercise self-compassion, as one surveyed Mom stated, “…allowing myself grace.
 Grace to get through the day without being productive.
 Grace to forgive myself for losing my patience with the kids, grace to make mistakes and just CRY if I need to.”